 The estimated amount of all retirement benefits to be paid at the future retirement date is allocated equally to each service year using the estimated number of total service years.

 The discount rates used by the Companies are mainly 3.0%.
-The rates of expected return on pension assets used by the Companies were mainly 1.0% in the year ended March 31, 2004, mainly 2.0% in the year ended March 31, 2005, and mainly 2.0% in the year ended March 31, 2006.
+The rates of expected return on pension assets used by the Companies were mainly 2.0% in the years ended March 31, 2005, 2006 and 2007.